 As an entrepreneur, I am troubled by the central theme of Gorden’s work, namely that innovation no longer has the potential to create economic growth.
 It doesn’t have to be that way.

 The driving force of innovation is the relentless, exponential progress of science and technology, exemplified by “Moore’s Law” — the doubling of computer power every 18-24 months.
-Futurists such as Ray Kurzweil, Michio Kaku, and our own work at Bentley’s suggest that this exponential growth of science is characteristic of the scientific enterprise, not simply our times.
+Futurists such as Ray Kurzweil, Michio Kaku, and our own work at Bentley’s Center for Integration of Science and Industry suggest that this exponential growth of science is characteristic of the scientific enterprise, not simply our times.

 The challenge lies in developing business models that can translate science into economic value.
 Business models have been described as “a focusing device that mediates between technology development and economic value creation.”
 These models must continuously adapt in proportion to both the exponential progression of technology and changes in business conditions.
 The businesses that successfully translated the innovations of the “second industrial revolution” and social headwinds of the early 20th century into economic growth — Standard Oil, ATT, Ford, General Motors, Dow, and General Electric — also pioneered business models that were as radically different from their predecessors as their new technologies were to kerosene lamps and steam power.
 Contemporary society has not yet seen the same scale of sweeping, exponential change in the way businesses are organized and financed, markets are structured, or investments are valued that will be required to achieve economic growth from technological advance.
 As a result, modern information technologies have not yet produced the expected improvements in productivity, molecular biology has not yet provided the anticipated improvements in medicine, and nanotechnologies have not yet revolutionized automobiles or transportation.